combinators/expression-problem/README.md

 Inside the `target\ep-firstVersion` folder, you will find all the generated code.

+## Compiling Java and running test cases with JUnit 4

+The `dependencies` folder contains JUnit 4.0 jar files that are necessary for compiling and running the JUnit test cases.

+On Windows, execute the `execute.bat` script within its current directory.
+On Linux, execute the `execute.sh` script within its current directory.

+Both scripts will create a `java-report.txt` file within `target/ep-firstVersion/`.

 # References

 1. Wadler, Philip, [Email to to Java Genericity Mailing List](http://homepages.inf.ed.ac.uk/wadler/papers/expression/expression.txt)